Universal principles of cell population growth follow from local contact inhibition: Methods

-For cancer cell culture experiments, we used the MCF-7, MDA-mb-231 breast cancer cell lines (Figure \ref{fig:Fig1}), as well as ovarian cancer cell lines OVCA3, A2780s, TOV112D, which were acquired from American Type Culture Collection (ATCC, Manassas, VA, 2007-2010) and were maintained in RPMI 1640 (Life Technologies, Cat\# 11875-093) supplemented with 10\% fetal bovine serum (HyClone Laboratories).
+For cancer cell culture experiments, we used the MCF-7 and MDA-MB-231 breast cancer cell lines, ovarian cancer cell lines OVCAR-3, OVCAR-4, A2780s, and TOV112D, and the PE9 murine cell line.
+All cell lines were acquired from American Type Culture Collection (ATCC, Manassas, VA, 2007--2010).
+MCF-7 cells are derived from a female patient; MDA-MB-231 cells are derived from a female patient; OVCA3, A2780s, and TOV112D are derived from female patients.
+Cells were maintained in RPMI 1640 (Life Technologies, Cat\# 11875-093) supplemented with 10\% fetal bovine serum (HyClone Laboratories) at 37$^\circ$C in a humidified incubator with 5\% CO$_2$.
 Cells were tested for mycoplasma contamination and authenticated using short tandem repeat DNA typing according to ATCC guidelines.